polog8/ICT/README.md

 -   **To Move/Resize a Zone**: Click on a zone to select it.
 Drag from the center to move it, or drag one of the handles on its edges and corners to resize it.

 #### Step 3: Managing Configurations (Save & Load)

-This feature is crucial for complex diagrams and allows you to save your work.

 -   **To Save**:
     1. Click the `Save` button.